narendra53/mega-snap-merge/privacy.md

 # ✅ **Privacy Policy for Mega Snap Merge**
 **Last updated: 2025**

-**Mega Snap Merge**, developed by **Mega Info Tech**, is designed to help users scan, merge, and export documents efficiently.
-We respect your privacy and are committed to protecting your personal information.
-This Privacy Policy explains what data the app collects, how it is used, and your rights as a user.
+**Mega Snap Merge**, developed by **Mega Info Tech**, is an offline desktop application designed for scanning, merging, and exporting documents.
+We respect your privacy and are committed to protecting your information.

 ---

 ## **1. Information We Collect**
-Mega Snap Merge is an **offline-first** application.
-The app does **not** automatically collect, store, or transmit any personal data to us or to third parties.
+Mega Snap Merge does **not** collect, store, or transmit any personal information.

-However, the following information may be processed **locally on your device**:

-- Photos or documents you choose to import
-- Images you capture using your device camera
+All files you open, scan, or merge remain **on your device only**.
-- Files you merge, convert, or export

-This data stays **on your device** and is **not uploaded** to any server by Mega Info Tech.

 ---

-## **2. How We Use Your Information**
+## **2. How Your Data Is Used**
-All processing happens **locally** on your device.
-The app uses your selected photos or documents only to:

-- Merge images or PDFs
-- Scan and enhance documents
-- Export files you request
+Any images or documents you choose to process are used **solely for the purpose of merging, scanning, or exporting**.

-We do **not** access, view, or store your files.
+The app does **not** upload, share, or send your data anywhere.

 ---

-## **3. No Data Transmission**
+## **3. Permissions**
-Mega Snap Merge does **not**:

-- Send data to external servers
-- Share data with third parties
-- Use analytics, tracking, or advertising SDKs
-- Collect personally identifiable information

-Your documents remain **private and under your control**.
+The app may request access to:

+- **File system** — to open and save documents
+- **Local device resources** — required for offline processing

+These permissions are used only to perform the features you choose.

 ---

-## **4. Permissions**
+## **4. No Data Sharing**
-The app may request the following permissions:

-- **Camera access** — to capture photos or scan documents
-- **Storage access** — to import and export files

-These permissions are used **only** for the features you choose to use.
+Mega Snap Merge does **not** share data with third parties.
+We do not use analytics, tracking tools, or advertising services.

 ---

-## **5. Third‑Party Services**
+## **5. Children’s Privacy**
-Mega Snap Merge does **not** integrate with any third‑party services that collect user data.
+The app does not target children and does not collect any data from users of any age.

 ---

-## **6. Children’s Privacy**
+## **6. Changes to This Policy**
-Mega Snap Merge does not target children and does not knowingly collect personal information from users of any age.
+We may update this policy if needed.
+Any changes will be posted on the same page where this policy is hosted.

 ---

-## **7. Changes to This Policy**
-We may update this Privacy Policy to reflect improvements or legal requirements.
-Updates will be posted on the same page where this policy is hosted.

----

-## **8. Contact Us**
+## **7. Contact Us**
-If you have any questions about this Privacy Policy, you may contact us at:
+For questions about this Privacy Policy, contact:

 **Mega Info Tech**
 Email: *narendrask8@gmail.com*
-Location: Kanchanpur,Nepal
+Location: Nepal